What Is Prodromal Labor and How Do You Manage It? - Baby Chick

 Prodromal labor (pronounced pro-DROH-mull) is a variation of early labor.9 The contractions experienced during prodromal labor can feel more intense and consistent than Braxton Hicks contractions.1,2 Unlike Braxton Hicks, which are usually mild, irregular, and often relieved with rest, hydration, or a warm bath, prodromal labor contractions may feel strong and disruptive.1,3

-Prodromal labor symptoms can feel similar to true labor, but there are key differences to watch for.
-Here are the symptoms of prodromal labor that you may experience:1,2,6
+Prodromal labor symptoms can feel similar to true labor, but one of the biggest differences is that contractions may feel real without leading to cervical dilation or steady labor progression.1,4 Other symptoms of prodromal labor may include:1,2,6

 • Difficulty sleeping because of contractions